WakMun/behavioral_cloning/README.md

 [image1]: ./images/modelloss.jpg "Accuracy per Epoch and most Error Prone Classes"
-[image2]: ./images/trainImages.jpg "A sample of images used for Training"
+[image2]: ./images/trainingImages.jpg "A sample of images used for Training"
+[image3]: ./images/layers.png "A visualization of operations in various layers of the network"

 # Behavioral Cloning Project